Appealing Ineligibility for Financial Aid

 Students suspended from receiving financial aid for not meeting required Satisfactory Academic Progress (SAP) guidelines, may appeal a suspension if unusual or extenuating circumstances contributed to their failure to meet the guidelines.
 If the appeal is granted, students are placed on SAP Continued Probation status and are allowed to receive financial aid for the next semester.

-b) reasons why their eligibility should be reinstated instead of terminated.
+b) reasons why eligibility should be reinstated instead of terminated (what changed).

 Regaining Federal Student Aid Eligibility